-Chloe Payne, Program Coordinator, Education and Awareness, Information Technology Services
+Chloe Payne, Program Coordinator, Education and Awareness, Information Technology Services, University of Toronto

 WHAT DOES RISK MEAN TO YOU?

 Ask yourself and your colleagues questions:

 "This data is valuable.
 I don't want it in the wrong hands.
 What is the right way to store it?
 What is the right way to share it?"